Clarence Johnson & Eunice Iwen Community Foundation for Arthur, ND

 About the Clarence Johnson & Eunice Iwen Community Foundation

-Established in 2005 through a generous gift from the Clarence Johnson & Eunice Iwen estate, this fund benefits youth and community projects and activies in the Arthur, ND area.
+Established in 2005 through a generous gift from the Clarence Johnson & Eunice Iwen estate, this fund benefits youth and community projects and activies in the Arthur, ND area (defined as the Northern Cass School District boundaries).
 The Foundation is affiliated with the North Dakota Community Foundation, which is a nonprofit, tax-exempt corporation under IRS code 501(c)(3) and North Dakota Law.

 The community foundation is managed locally by a group of volunteers whose main activities are building the fund and recommending grants annually.